1. What is The Big Read?

 The reading committee for the new 2014-2015 titles included: Dan Brady (poetry editor of Barrelhouse), Sherry DeBoer (executive director of the South Dakota Humanities Council), Ed Bok Lee (poet and professor at Metropolitan State University), Stephen Sparks (literature buyer for independent bookstore Green Apple Books), and Annie Tully (director of One Book, One Chicago at Chicago Public Library).

-The complete catalogue of Big Read titles is available on the Our Books page.
+The complete catalogue of Big Read titles is available on the Books & Guides page.

 8. Does The Big Read include poetry?